leahvelleman/jekyll-lilypond/README.md

 * `lyricsize` — TODO: The font size of lyrics, in Lilypond's idiosyncratic units: `2` is large, `1` is normal, `0` small, `-1` very small, and so on.
 * `width` — TODO: The width of the score, in ????.
 The default value, `nil`, instructs Lilypond to typeset everything on one line, making it as wide as it needs to be.

-It may be useful to choose a narrow lyric font, so that wordy passages don't have their spacing distorted.
+If you specify a lyric font, it may be useful to choose a narrow one, so that wordy passages don't have their spacing distorted.
 Times is fairly narrow, and the free font Brill and the nonfree Minion Pro Condensed are both attractive options that are narrower still.

+## Advanced usage

 ### Templates